tethysplatform/tethys/docs/installation/linux.rst

 3. Install HTCondor (Optional)
 ---------------------------------------------------------

-HTCondor is a job scheduling and resource management system.
-It is used by the Tethys Compute module and is required for the module to have full functionality.
+HTCondor is a job scheduling and resource management system that is used by the Tethys Compute module.
+Distributed computing can be configured without installing HTCondor.
+For more information on how HTCondor is used for distributed computing in Tethys and the different configuration options see :doc:`../tethys_sdk/cloud_computing`.
 Use one of the following links for instructions on how to install HTCondor through the package manager:

     Enterprise Linux: `HTCondor YUM Repository <http://research.cs.wisc.edu/htcondor/yum/>`_